sohanhegde1/tictactoe-nakama/README.md

 > Repo: [https://github.com/sohanhegde1/tictactoe-nakama](https://github.com/sohanhegde1/tictactoe-nakama)
 >
 > Live demo (deployed on Render): [https://tictactoe-nakama-1.onrender.com/](https://tictactoe-nakama-1.onrender.com/)
+> Note: It may take upto 1 minute to start running as i am using the free tier of render

 **Implementation note:** The project was originally planned to use **Nakama** for realtime/match functionality.
 I attempted to deploy a Nakama cloud instance but was unable to complete the free-tier signup because the payment card was not accepted.
 To keep the timeline and demo working, I pivoted to a backend implemented with **Express + Socket.io** while preserving the required server-authoritative multiplayer functionality and UX.
 The README below describes the current, deployed implementation.